 They say that preparation is the key to success and that is true with joint ventures.
 The preparatory steps to a successful joint venture are:

-- Assessing the business opportunity – are you better going it alone or as a joint venture?
+- Assessing the business opportunity – are you better off going it alone or forming a joint venture?
 Is the joint venture a potential first step to a merger or a formal partnership with the third party?
-These long-term considerations may impact on your joint venture structure.
+These long-term considerations may impact your joint venture structure.

-- Confidentiality or non-disclosure agreement – so that you can provide information to the other party knowing that the confidentially of any commercially sensitive information is guaranteed.
-For information on non-disclosure agreements take a look at: Non-disclosure agreements: your questions answered.
+- Confidentiality or non-disclosure agreement – as defined in standard non-disclosure and confidentiality agreements – so that you can provide information to the other party, knowing that the confidentiality of any commercially sensitive information is guaranteed.

-- Exclusivity agreement – you may want or be asked to sign an exclusivity agreement so neither you nor your proposed joint venture business partner will look elsewhere for alternate business partners during the period of exclusive negotiations.
+- Exclusivity agreement – you may want or be asked to sign an exclusivity agreement, which prevents you and your proposed joint venture business partner from seeking alternative business partners during the period of exclusive negotiations.

-- The mechanics – to make the joint venture work will you or the other party need to transfer assets, IP or employees into the joint venture structure?
+- The mechanics – To make the joint venture work, will you or the other party need to transfer assets, IP or employees into the joint venture structure?
 Where will the centre of operations for the joint venture be located?
-Do you need financing to fund your contribution to the joint venture?
-If you need financing will security for lending be required?
-If you are providing the IP, do you have an IP strategy and are your IP rights already protected?
-Will the IP ownership be retained by you and licenced to the joint venture or transferred to the joint venture?
-If you transfer assets from your existing business to the joint venture what are the tax implications?
+Do you require financing to support your investment in the joint venture?
+If you need funding, will security for lending be required?
+If you are providing the IP, do you have an IP strategy in place, and are your IP rights already protected?
+Will you retain the IP ownership and license it to the joint venture, or transfer it to the joint venture?
+If you transfer assets from your existing business to the joint venture, what are the tax implications?
 Can you lease your business assets to the joint venture as an alternative to transferring property or equipment into the joint venture vehicle?

-- The joint venture structure – the structure or ‘vehicle’ for your joint venture will be determined byyour objectives and other considerations such as whether there is a cross border element or regulatory issues or the proposed length and duration of the joint venture.
+- The joint venture structure – The structure or ‘vehicle’ for your joint venture will be determined by your objectives and other considerations, such as whether there is a cross-border element, regulatory issues, or the proposed length and duration of the joint venture.

-- Heads of terms – these can be used to outline the key points of the proposed joint venture.
-A heads of terms document can save you time and money in the long term by focussing on the essentials of your joint venture.
-For more information on why heads of terms are a good idea and what should go in your heads of terms take a look at our guide to heads of terms.
+- Heads of terms – A heads of terms document can save you time and money in the long term by focusing on and outlining the essentials of your proposed joint venture.

-- The joint venture agreement – after taking tax and legal advice a detailed agreement and the associated paperwork needs to be drawn up.
-The additional documents could include a separate non-disclosure agreement, partnership agreement, shareholder agreement and articles of association and employee TUPE documents.
+- The joint venture agreement – After taking tax and legal advice, a detailed agreement and the associated paperwork need to be drawn up.
+The additional documents could include a separate non-disclosure agreement, a partnership agreement, a shareholder agreement, articles of association, and employee TUPE documents.

-A joint venture can involve a lot of work in the set up and initial stages, but asking the right questions to get the best joint venture structure and agreement will ultimately give your joint venture the best chance of success.
+A joint venture can involve a significant amount of work in the setup and initial stages, but asking the right questions to establish the best joint venture structure and agreement will ultimately give your joint venture the best chance of success.

 You can enter a joint venture agreement with an overseas company or individual.
-However, it is important that legal and tax cross border complexities are considered so your business interests are protected.
+However, legal and tax complexities must be considered when crossing borders to ensure your business interests are protected.

 Do you need a solicitor to prepare a joint venture agreement?